ruchitgandhi/Automated_testing_in_Docker_container/README.md

 Failed: Angular could not be found on the page http://test:4200/.
 If this is not an Angular application, you may need to turn off waiting for Angular.
 Please see https://github.com/angular/protractor/blob/master/docs/timeouts.md#waiting-for-angular-on-page-load

 The error seems misleading since the same error is thrown if there is some issue with protractor test or if the base url is not accessible.
-Since the test runs perfectlyfine on local the issue is with accessing the URL which is a container communication issue.
+Since the test runs perfectly fine on local the issue is with accessing the URL which is a container communication issue.

 Here test is the reference to the duplicate angular container which is spun for testing.
 Containers can communicate using names used in docker-compose file.